senchalabs/connect/docs/session.md

     #get(hash, callback)         Fetch session data via the session fingerprint and callback(err, data)
     #set(hash, data, callback)   Commit the session for the fingerprint and callback(err)
-    #destroy(hash, callback)     Destroy the session associated with the fingerprint and callback(err, destroyedBoolean)

 Your store may also want to comply with the default MemoryStore, by providing: